odayibas/CS443/README.md

 * Wednesday 15:40 - 16:30 (EA-Z03)

 ## FAQ
-You can find the questions received during the first week of classes (hoping that will help you to decide on taking the course before add/drop week)
+Below you can find the questions received during the first week of classes (hoping that will help you to decide on taking the course before add/drop week)

 __Q1:__ Which mobile development frameworks (iOS/Android/etc.) will be used during the course? <br/>
 __A1:__ Please do not consider that course as a "App development course".
 "Mobile App development" is not one of the learning outcome objectives.
 We will use "mobile applications" as the main theme for implementing a cloud computing solution.